 Submission of a manuscript to the Vietnam Journal of Science, Technology and Engineering implies that all authors have read and agreed to its content and that the manuscript conforms to the journal's policies.

 Authors in the Vietnam Journal of Science, Technology and Engineering must fulfil the criteria described below that are informed by the ISMJE (International Committee of Medical Journal Editors) definition of authorship.
 Specifically, contributions should be one or more of the following:

 - Drafting the article or revising it critically for important intellectual content

 All individuals who meet these criteria must be listed as authors.
 In addition, all authors must agree to be so listed and are expected to critically read and approve the submitted version and the version to be published.

-Ghost authorship (in which individuals who have made author-level contributions to the paper are not included in the author list) is not permitted for papers published in the Vietnam Journal of Science, Technology and Engineering.
-Nor is guest or honorary authorship.
-Other individuals who have participated in generation of the research paper but who do not meet the criteria for authorship should be listed in the acknowledgement section with a brief indication of the nature of their contribution.
+Other individuals who have participated in the generation of the research paper but who do not meet the criteria for authorship should be listed in the acknowledgement section with a brief indication of the nature of their contribution.

 Any changes in authorship must be approved in writing by all of the original authors.
 The Vietnam Journal of Science, Technology and Engineering will send an email to all authors to confirm receipt of each paper.
 Submission of a paper that has not been approved by all authors may result in immediate rejection without appeal.
 For manuscripts that are accepted, all authors are required to affirm and explain their contribution to the manuscript, agree to the conditions of publication including the availability of data and materials, and declare any conflicts of interest.
 The senior author from each group is required to have examined the raw data their group has produced.
 We encourage all authors to state their contribution to the study in the acknowledgements section; this information will be published in the paper.